5. Prepare for your hearing

 You might have a lawyer or paralegal to represent you.
 If not, you present your own case.

-If you are presenting your own case, it's a good idea to read the Human Rights Legal Support Centre's Applicant’s Guide to Preparing for a Hearing and the Tribunal’s Guide to preparing for a hearing.
-These guides will help you know what to expect and what to do at the hearing.
+If you're presenting your own case, it's a good idea to read the Tribunal’s Guide to preparing for a hearing.
+This guide will help you know what to expect and what to do at the hearing.

-The Tribunal member doesn't usually decide the claim at the hearing.
-The Tribunal sends you the decision in writing later.
+The HRTO member usually does not decide the claim at the hearing.
+The HRTO sends you the decision in writing later.
+This is sometimes called “reserving” the decision.